๐Ÿคด๐ŸฟHistory of Africa โ€“ Before 1800

 Thebes, Egypt

-• New Kingdom capital housing the Valley of the Kings and Temple of Karnak, representing the height of pharaonic power
+• The New Kingdom capital (roughly 1550โ€“1070 BCE), home to the Valley of the Kings and the Temple of Karnak, representing pharaonic power at its height

 Tadrart Acacus, Libya

-Compare: Nok sites vs. Thebes—both reveal artistic sophistication, but Nok demonstrates West African cultural achievement independent of Mediterranean influence, while Thebes represents Nile Valley civilization at its peak.
+Compare: Nok sites vs. Thebes: both reveal artistic sophistication, but Nok demonstrates West African cultural achievement independent of Mediterranean influence, while Thebes represents Nile Valley civilization at its peak.
 Nok is especially useful for essays on pre-colonial African innovation.

 Quick Reference Table